 The Second Purge (Early 2015)

 7 products.
-Each a whole start-up in itself.
+Each is a whole start-up in itself.
 Small team.
 Limited resources.

 Finding Our Sunday Passion